-[ 22 November 2012; 4:00 pm to 5:00 pm. ] The origins and development of the ombudsman institution are outlined and the significance of the ombudsman is addressed from the perspective of two parameters, democracy and rule of law, that form and shape both the context in which the institution functions and its ability to serve citizens effectively.
+[ 22 November 2012 at 4:00 pm; ] The origins and development of the ombudsman institution are outlined and the significance of the ombudsman is addressed from the perspective of two parameters, democracy and rule of law, that form and shape both the context in which the institution functions and its ability to serve citizens effectively.
 The contribution of the ombudsman institution to [...]

 The Australian National University is celebrating their new big iron sweeping to the top of the Australian charts: